Training organisations and student support

 The Disability Standards for Education 2005 is subordinate legislation to the DDA and elaborate on the legal obligations of training organisations.
 They clearly identify rights and responsibilities to assist people to understand and comply with their obligations.

-To assist Queensland training organisations meet their obligations under the Disability Standards for Education, the Department of Education and Training has developed the Reasonable Adjustment in teaching, learning and assessment for learners with a disability - a guide for VET practitioners.
+To assist Queensland training organisations meet their obligations under the Disability Standards for Education, the department developed the Reasonable Adjustment in teaching, learning and assessment for learners with a disability - a guide for VET practitioners.

 Skills Disability Support